 Every young person and situation is unique.
 Decisions about an initial appointment are made in discussion with you.
 We listen carefully to your experience, find out your wishes and add our knowledge of what and who has been shown to work most effectively for specific difficulties or situations.

 Depending on the person, their situation and their preferences, seeing a Cognitive Behavioural Therapist to explore triggers along with tools and coping strategies may be really helpful.
 Alternatively, a Clinical Psychologist who can consider the young person’s context, their personal and specific neurological strengths and differences (e.g. ASD/ADHD) offer a range of talking therapies or provide support for the network around the young person including families and schools might be the best start.
 Meeting a Psychiatrist may be important if there are perhaps physical health or developmental factors affecting how they are feeling or if medicine might be a helpful starting point.
-Seeing a Counsellor who offers space to talk things through and an opportunity to explore personal strengths may be the best option.
+Our Consultant Psychiatrist Dr. El-khayat sees young people aged 16 and over.
 We can help you to consider the options and make a well thought out plan from the start.